LibreOffice/core/desktop/test/deployment/update/website_update/readme.txt

 http://updateext.services.openoffice.org/ProductUpdateService/check.Update

 The description.xml which will be uploaded contains URLs for release notes and publisher names/ URLs.
-That is, these information are not generated from the information of the repository web site.
+That is, this information is not generated from the information of the repository web site.

 Test